TUDelft-PRIME-Books/Linear-Algebra/Chapter9/DynSystDiscrete.md

 :::

 What is not so clear in the picture is that for large $k$ the state vectors $\vect{x}_k$ are approximately eigenvectors for the matrix $M$.
-However, numerical values shed light onto this phenomenon.
+However, numerical values shed light on this phenomenon.
 For instance, the last two 'states' are given by

 $$
   \vect{x}_{69}  \approx 681 \left[\begin{array}{c}  0.627 \\0.195\\0.122\\0.057 \end{array}\right], \quad